pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ---
 ## Change Address
 Amazon's system does NOT support changing the address of an order.
-If the situations calls for it (special case), please fill in [[Daily Catch-up]] to request changing the address at the warehouse side.
+If the situations calls for it (special case), please fill in [[Daily Catch-Up (JIRA)]] to request changing the address at the warehouse side.

 ---
 ## Swap / Add / Deduct Items in an Order